mmmagtira-creator/ReportRx/README.md

 - PDF analytics report generation
 - SQLite persistence with sequential case IDs
 - Clear-all reset flow that also resets the case counter
-- No `.env`, no API key, and no external inference service

 ---